Esser50K/Extenject/README.md

 More important than that is the fact that using a dependency injection framework like Zenject allows you to more easily follow the '[Single Responsibility Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle)'.
 By letting Zenject worry about wiring up the classes, the classes themselves can just focus on fulfilling their specific responsibilities.

 <a id="overusinginterfaces"></a>Another common mistake that people new to DI make is that they extract interfaces from every class, and use those interfaces everywhere instead of using the class directly.
 The goal is to make code more loosely coupled, so it's reasonable to think that being bound to an interface is better than being bound to a concrete class.
 However, in most cases the various responsibilities of an application have single, specific classes implementing them, so using interfaces in these cases just adds unnecessary maintenance overhead.
 Also, concrete classes already have an interface defined by their public members.
-A good rule of thumb instead is to only create interfaces when the class has more than one implementation or in cases where you intend to have multiple implemenations in the future (this is known, by the way, as the [Reused Abstraction Principle](http://codemanship.co.uk/parlezuml/blog/?postid=934))
+A good rule of thumb instead is to only create interfaces when the class has more than one implementation or in cases where you intend to have multiple implementations in the future (this is known, by the way, as the [Reused Abstraction Principle](http://codemanship.co.uk/parlezuml/blog/?postid=934))

 Other benefits include: